 Tobe Sr.'s work in the trading business was interrupted when he lied about his age so he could join the Navy and enter WWI.
 When he returned from the war, he worked at Richardson's trading posts at Blue Canyon and Red Lake.
 He then moved to Gallup and worked for the McAdam Post and then for Gross-Kelly.
 Tobe Sr. ran the curio department for Gross-Kelly, where they sold rugs, jewelry and pottery that the local reservation traders brought to town as payment for the goods they hauled back to the reservation.

-When Tobe Jr. returned from serving in the Navy in WWII, he joined his father in the trading business in 1946, and they worked together until 1954, when Tobe Jr. bought the business from his father.
+When Tobe Jr. returned from serving in the Navy in WWII, he joined his father in the trading business in 1946, and they worked together until 1954, when Tobe Jr. bought the Tobe Turpen's Trading Post from his father.
 Tobe Sr. soon moved to Albuquerque where he opened a small Indian jewelry store and entered the cattle business.
-Tobe Jr. continued in the trading business and in 1973 his cousin, Jim Turpen, joined him.
+Tobe Jr. continued in the trading business, and in 1973 his cousin, Jim Turpen, joined him.
 Jim Turpen became the General Manager and continued in that position until his retirement in 1994.
 Tobe Jr. eventually moved to Albuquerque and semi-retired from the trading business.
 Until he sold the store to Perry Null in 2002, he continued to travel to Gallup several times a month to oversee the trading post operations.

-During the 1960's "boom years" of the Indian jewelry business, Tobe Turpen's enjoyed the success of supplying jewelry to the hundreds of retailers that sprung up across the country.
+During the 1960's "boom years" of the Indian jewelry business, Tobe Turpen's Trading Post enjoyed the success of supplying jewelry to the hundreds of retailers that sprung up across the country.
 The "boom years" were followed by a market saturated with cheap work and spreading disillusionment that ended the fad in the late 1970's.
-Although many retailers went out of business after the "boom", Tobe Turpen's continues to supply Indian jewelry, rugs, kachinas, pottery, sandpaintings, beadwork and old pawn to retailers throughout the United States and Canada.
+Although many retailers went out of business after the "boom", Tobe Turpen's Trading Post continues to supply Indian jewelry, rugs, kachinas, pottery, sandpaintings, beadwork and old pawn to retailers throughout the United States and Canada.
 With the popularity of Indian jewelry growing in other countries, Tobe Turpen's now supplies businesses in Japan, Sweden, Germany, Switzerland and England.